ferrandisme/MLFA/README.md

 This project is a demo of ML models using FastAPI

+## General info for all models:

+1- download the dataset and rename the file to data
+2- add the file to the folder
+3- run train.py and wait

 ## Password Model:

 Dataset: https://www.kaggle.com/datasets/bhavikbb/password-strength-classifier-dataset

-You need to download and run the model.py inside the folder